-People should avoid using most types of ‘sleeping pill’ for longer than 4 weeks.
+People should avoid using most types of ‘sleeping pill’ for any longer than 3-4 weeks.
 Sleep medications should be temporary.

 That’s the standard instruction for best medical practice in most of Europe and North America.
 Official medical treatment guidelines recommend limited use only.

 But, in reality, doctors and patients usually ignore this advice!
-More than half of patients use their prescribed sleeping pills for longer than than 4 weeks, and 20% continue beyond a year.
+More than half of patients use their prescribed sleeping pills for longer than 3-4 weeks, and 20% continue beyond a year.

 Patients say they keep taking sleeping pills because their doctor prescribes them — and doctors say they keep prescribing because patients insist, even demand, their sleeping pills.

-Even though guidelines recommend patients should first try non-drug ways to help insomnia, doctors say alternative approaches are often unavailable or ineffective.
+Even though guidelines recommend patients should first try non-drug ways to help insomnia, doctors say that alternative approaches are often unavailable or ineffective.

 So doctors wonder, how else can they help patients sleep?
 Medications ‘work’ and they're quick — so writing a prescription is easy.

 But here’s the Big Problem: Dozens of research studies show that the most popular sleep medications carry risk of serious side effects.
 That’s why so many medical guidelines warn against prolonged use!

 A 2018 study of the records of 260,000 people showed increased Alzheimer’s dementia among chronic users of benzodiazepines or z-drugs.
 Earlier studies have shown similar findings.

-[Common benzodiazepines: Restoril, Halcion, Xanax, Dalmane, Ativan, Klonopin, Prosom]
+[Common benzodiazepines: Temazepam, Restoril, Halcion, Xanax, Dalmane, Ativan, Klonopin, Prosom]

 [Common z-drugs: Lunesta, Imovane, Sonata, Ambien]

 A 2020 study reviewed 28 earlier research studies — a total of more than 340,000 patients.
 The studies showed increased cancer with chronic use of benzodiazepines and z-drugs.

 Still other studies have shown increased falls, fractures and accidents, infections, and greater mortality for users of benzodiazepines.